electrobutterfly/Code-Snippets-and-Scripts/README.md

 ## License

-This project is licensed under the Custom Attribution-NonCommercial Sale License.
+This project is licensed under the Custom Attribution-NonCommercial Sale License unless otherwise stated within the files and License file within the directory.

 **You are free to:**
 - Use, modify, and share the code for any purpose (personal, educational, commercial).